The focus on the Cheltenham Festival has never been more intense than it is currently among horse racing fans.

 |16:50 UK Time||Mares' Chase|

 |17:30 UK Time||Martin Pipe Handicap Hurdle|

-This meeting ranks as the true pinnacle of the jump racing calendar for the UK and Ireland.
-Alongside Royal Ascot, the Punchestown Festival, Aintree and the Grand National, it’s the best time there is for horse racing fans to get a free bet by signing up to a new betting account with the leading bookmakers around.
+This meeting ranks as the true pinnacle of the jump racing calendar for the UK bookmakers and the Irish counterparts.
+Alongside Royal Ascot, the Punchestown Festival, Aintree and the Grand National, it’s the best time there is for horse racing betting fans to get a free bet by signing up to a new betting account with the leading bookmakers around.
 Here at Bookmakers.com, we will have them listed on our betting offers page, and you can be sure of enhanced prices, extra places for each-way bettors, price boosts, faller insurance and lucky 15 bonuses all week of the Festival itself.
 Having one online betting account is enough to bet across all 28 races as you wish during the Festival, but having access to several means you already start in front.
 With money back races each day, free bets and bonuses varying as sports betting and horse racing bookmakers compete for your business over the busiest four days of the racing industry and betting year, you can really take advantage.

 Expect to see lots of exciting offers across the Cheltenham Festival with some of the most common as follows:

 Money Back All Losers – There is one race a day where every losing bet is refunded, sometimes in cash but usually as a free bet up to a maximum stake for singles and win parts of each-way bets.
 Usually it’s the first race of the day, but with each operator competing for your business, it pays to shop around for risk free bets like these that increase your betting bank and options for four days at Cheltenham.